• Home

 Why this comparison

-On the other hand, in 2018 they have launched a new Eja series for women, which corresponds to their Exos series for men that has been around for many years already.
+On the other hand, they have also launched a new Eja series for women, which corresponds to their Exos series for men that has been around for many years already.
 But the Exos packs have been heavily modified and they share the same basic features as the Eja packs.
 Not all changes are for the better, at least from my point of view.
 But these packs are built to be ultra-lightweight.
 When they appeared on the market, I wrote a text about this and it is available here.

 So, on one side you have an effort to build affordable packs, while on the other side to build exceptionally lightweight packs.
 The result in both cases is as expected – some features are missing.
 The question is where this lack of features is more substantial.
 The answer is below.